daveminh/Chem456-2026S/docs/other.md

 # Group Work and Academic Honesty

 You are allowed and encouraged to help each other on all the assignments.
 Indeed, you must work in a group for the final project, presentation, and report.
-However, you should prepare your own unique ethics discussion summary, biological target presentation, and biological target report.
+However, you should prepare your own unique biological target presentation and biological target report.

 Quizzes must be completed individually.
 Seating may be assigned during quizzes.
 Cheating on a quiz will lead to failing the quiz.
 Students are expected to adhere to the [IIT Code of Academic Honesty](https://www.iit.edu/student-affairs/student-handbook/fine-print/code-academic-honesty).
 All violations of academic integrity will be reported to academichonesty@iit.edu.